 On my list of things to arrange was insurance – and boy, was I in for a treat!
 I sat across a pimply banker who handed me a tattered laminated folder, of what appeared to be, hundreds of different types of insurance policies.
 After struggling through the list, I looked up and asked him what I really needed.
 He mumbled a few things about not being allowed to give personal advice and then pointed to one entry entitled personal liability insurance.

-“You definitely need this one!” he blurted out, almost excitedly, “All the Dutch have this one!”
+“You definitely need this one!” he blurted out, almost excitedly, “The Dutch ALL have this one!”

-I asked what it was actually for, and he launched into a dull explanation of coverage for damage or harm to a person/property.
+I asked what it was actually for, and he launched into a long and dull explanation of coverage for damage or harm to a person or property.
 Failing to understand exactly why this was of critical importance to all Dutch people, I asked for an example.

-He snapped back, prepared for the question: “Imagine you are at a friend’s house for dinner tonight and you spill red wine on their white carpet!
+He was prepared for the question and got right to it: “Imagine you are at a friend’s house for dinner tonight and you spill red wine on their white carpet!
 Instead of you having to pay for a new carpet, your insurance company will!”

-Having already spent already far too long at the appointment I left, even more confused, with a bag full of insurance folders in gibberish.
 Back at the office, I decided to broach the subject with a few of my Dutch colleagues.
 Sure enough, they ALL had the infamous “personal liability insurance”.
 Before I even had a chance to ask more, one of my older female colleagues chimed in “Colleen, what would you do if you spilt red wine on a friend’s white couch?
 Now where would that leave you.
-How silly not to have it!”
+How silly not to have insurance for that!”

 Based on the morning’s conversations I could only help but assume three things: